Yandex Cloud

 5. Update cluster settings:

-• Service account: Service account to which you need to grant access to the Yandex Data Processing cluster.
+• Service account: Service account of the Yandex Data Processing cluster.

 Select an existing service account or create a new one.